Kevinpgalligan/KevingalWebsite/README.md

 Execute `./run.sh` to start Flask webserver.
 Allows local testing before pushing a change.

-Execute `./build.sh` to build static copy of site in `build` folder.
+Execute `./build.sh --all` to build static copy of site in `build` folder.
 Not so useful in itself.

-Execute `./deploy.sh` to generate static files and push them to the kevinpgalligan.github.io repository.
+Execute `./deploy.sh /path/to/kevinpgalligan.github.io/repo --all` to generate static files and push them to the kevinpgalligan.github.io repository.
 Shows a diff before pushing.

+The `--all` flag can be swapped out if you want to e.g. only regenerate files that have changed, or regenerate a single file!
+See `app.py` for how that works.

 ## Requirements
 python3, pip3, setuptools (install through pip3).
 Maybe some other stuff, the setup script isn't as bulletproof as I would like.